How to Improve Project Visibility

 A weekly team meeting is an easy way to get insight into your project – if the meeting is productive.

-- Review, discuss and resolve – in so far as possible- any open issues.
+- Review, discuss, and resolve open issues.
 Be careful that the issues are “real issues”

 - Project process and approach – any adjustments needed?